Take Monopoly, add a bit of Disney and surely you have a perfect board game recipe? I think so.

-Some of the rare Disney Monopoly games can be worth upwards of $100, particularly if they are in excellent condition, and even more if they are new and sealed in the original wrapper.
+A rare Monopoly Disney edition can be worth upwards of $100, particularly if it is in excellent condition, and even more if it’s new and sealed in the original wrapper.
 So if you have one of these, be sure to look up the value on eBay before you sell it.

 In Disney Monopoly, you start with $1500.
 This is the same as in the classic rules of Monopoly and you should be given two $500, two $100, two $50, six $20, five $10, five $5, and five $1 bills.

 There are lots of versions of Disney Monopoly.
 Some are common, so only worth the retail price, but there are rare ones you can buy including Disney Parks Monopoly, which can be worth more.
 The rarest games are worth over $100.